What Is Leprosy?

 - Loss of feeling in affected areas, which means you can't feel pain there and are at risk for injury

 - Muscle weakness

-It usually takes about 3 to 5 years for symptoms to appear after coming into contact with the bacteria that causes leprosy.
-Some people do not develop symptoms until 20 years later.
+It usually takes about 3 to 5 years for symptoms to appear after you come into contact with the bacteria that causes leprosy.
+Some people don't develop symptoms until 20 years later.
 The time between contact with the bacteria and the appearance of symptoms is called the incubation period.
-Leprosy's long incubation period makes it very difficult for doctors to determine when and where a person with leprosy got infected.
+Leprosy's long incubation period makes it very difficult for doctors to determine when and where a person with the disease got infected.